 Following guidelines from the National Institute of Mental Health, Easterseals inclusive child care centers feature treatment programs that:

 Read Easterseals' suggestions for how to choose an early intervention provider.

-Communication and socialization are two of the core challenges for children with ASD.
-A child with ASD can learn to use symbols, aids, strategies and techniques to enhance communication.
+Communication and socialization are two of the core challenges for children with autism.
+A child with autism can learn to use symbols, aids, strategies and techniques to enhance communication.
 Easterseals can provide a treatment plan to promote effective communication.

-A variety of diverse training techniques -- including group and direct instruction -- assist children with ASD in learning to recognize social cues and to communicate and participate successfully in social situations.
+A variety of diverse training techniques — including group and direct instruction — assist children with autism in learning to recognize social cues and to communicate and participate successfully in social situations.
 As with the other treatments, this training will vary depending on individual need.

 With the help of Easterseals professionals, family members can also play an integral role in supporting individuals with autism to become more independent.